Warrick Brownlow-Pike: Oucho T Cactus

-Dodge T. Dog
+Dodge T Dog

-Dodge T. Dog is a character operated by Brownlow-Pike.
+Dodge T Dog is a character operated by Brownlow-Pike.
 Dodge was first seen on 30 March 2010.
-Dodge is Hacker T. Dog's half brother.
+Dodge is Hacker T Dog's half brother.

-Dodge started in April 2010 by presenting the afternoons with Iain Stirling, while Hacker T. Dog was away filming series 2 of Scoop.
+Dodge started in April 2010 by presenting the afternoons with Iain Stirling, while Hacker T Dog was away filming series 2 of Scoop.
 When Hacker returned to the CBBC Office, Ed Petrie left continuity.
 This left Chris Johnson with no co-host, so Dodge stepped in to present with Chris.
 Hacker then returned to weekdays with Iain.

 Over the 2010 summer holidays, Johnson and Dodge presented the weekday mornings.
 In late August 2010 Hacker left to film Scoop series 3, Dodge took on the Weekday Afternoons with Iain Stirling.

 Chris has presented with London Hughes since the beginning of September 2010 leaving Dodge without a co-host.
-Dodge presented with Iain Stirling while Hacker the Dog was filming Hacker Time.
+Dodge presented with Iain Stirling while Hacker the Dog was filming Hacker Time in Spring 2011.
 Dodge would later star in Hacker Time with Hacker.

 On 24 March 2011 Dodge left CBBC, according to the BBC he was "Travelling The World", to let Brownlow-Pike film series two of Mongrels.
 Dodge returned to CBBC on 19 July 2011 and his shift was Holiday Morning with Chris Johnson and London Hughes.
 Dodge went back to presenting with Johnson after Hughes' departure.

 Since 2014, Dodge has been a panelist on The Dog Ate My Homework.
 He has appeared in five episodes.

-In June 2015, Dodge became a part-time presenter for the channel CBeebies whilst continuing to present CBBC full-time.
-In 2016, Dodge now fully presents CBeebies with the other presenters on the channel and left CBBC, only presenting there for events such as the CBBC channel's 20th anniversary or Children in Need 2022.
+In November 2014, Dodge became a part-time presenter for the channel CBeebies whilst continuing to present CBBC full-time.
+In 2016, Dodge became a full-time presenter for CBeebies.
+He continues to be a part-time presenter on CBBC, however he now presents less frequently than Hacker, with his most recent appearance being 28 March 2025.

-Bl1nk Bot 3
+BL1NK BOT 3

 On 24 October 2016, a new, unnamed robot was revealed on CBBC.
-On 28 October 2016, his name was announced as Bl1nk Bot 3 (pronounced Blink Bot 3).
+On 28 October 2016, his name was announced as BL1NK BOT 3 (pronounced Blink Bot 3).